Survivorship: Life After Laryngectomy

 Practical Concerns

-• Showering: You will need to avoid getting water in the stoma.
-Options to keep water out: foam filters, stoma covers, or something else that could be used to cover the stoma like a washcloth or baby bib.
+• Showering: It is important that you do not get water in your stoma.
+To keep water out you can use foam filters, stoma covers, or something else to cover it like a washcloth or baby bib.
 Many laryngectomees get comfortable with showering over time and don’t need anything to cover the stoma.

 Speech & Swallowing